andreimandrique/landing-page/README.md

 # landing-page
- My 2nd project in the odin project
+ My 2nd project in The Odin Project